-(1) The value realized equals the fair market value of our common stock on the date of vesting multiplied by the number of shares released on vest date.
+(2) The value realized equals the fair market value of our common stock on the date of vesting multiplied by the number of shares released on vest date.

-2014 Nonqualified Deferred Compensation Table
+2015 Nonqualified Deferred Compensation Table

-Under our nonqualified deferred compensation plan, our directors are permitted to defer 5% to 100% of any director fees received in a particular plan year, while our named executive officers are permitted to defer up to

-100% of annual incentive bonuses received in a particular plan year.
+Under our nonqualified deferred compensation plan, our directors are permitted to defer 5% to 100% of any director fees received in a particular plan year, while our named executive officers are permitted to defer up to 100% of annual incentive bonuses received in a particular plan year.
 Interest on contributions is based on the valuation funds selected by our compensation committee and subsequently chosen by the participant.
-Funds held under the plan are paid out six months following the separation of any participant from service with our company.
-The payout term will be in the form selected by the individual participant, unless the participant's separation from service with our company is prior to retirement (which is considered under the plan to be on or after attainment of age 62 with at least five years of continuous service with our company).
+Funds held under the plan are paid out six months following the separation of any participant from service with our Company.
+The payout term will be in the form selected by the individual participant, unless the participant's separation from service with our Company is prior to retirement (which is considered under the plan to be on or after attainment of age 62 with at least five years of continuous service with our Company).
 If separation occurs prior to retirement or the participant's account balance is under \$25,000, the payout will be made in the form of a lump sum.

-The following table sets forth information concerning our named executive officers' contributions, earnings, and balances under our nonqualified deferred compensation plan for the fiscal year 2014.
-We do not contribute to the deferred compensation plan, and in fiscal year 2014, there were no withdrawals by or distributions to the named executive officers.
+The following table sets forth information concerning our named executive officers' contributions, earnings, and balances under our nonqualified deferred compensation plan for the fiscal year 2015.
+We do not contribute to the deferred compensation plan, and in fiscal year 2015, there were no withdrawals by or distributions to the named executive officers.

-Name Executive Contributions in Last Fiscal Year (1) Aggregate Earnings in Last Fiscal Year (2) Aggregate Balance at Last Fiscal Year End (3) Thomas T. Edman \$ 375,865 \$ 15,690 \$ 391,555 Chung Tai Keung, Canice Douglas L. Soder \$ 263,607 \$ 19,573 \$ 283,180 Todd B. Schull \$ 240,507 \$ 27,852 \$ 268,359
+Name Con Executive ttributions in Last Fiscal Year (1) Aggregate Earnings in Last Fiscal Year (2) egate Balance st Fiscal Year End (3) Thomas T. Edman (\$ 6,062) \$ 385,493 Chung Tai Keung, Canice Douglas L. Soder \$ 101,278 (\$ 5,671) \$ 378,787 Todd B. Schull \$ 86,465 (\$ 4,832) \$ 349,992 Brian W. Barber (4) (\$ 40,109) \$ 548,843(4)

-(1) Reflects amounts that have been reported as Non-Equity Incentive Plan Compensation in the Fiscal Year 2014 Summary Compensation Table.
+(1) Reflects amounts that have been reported as Non-Equity Incentive Plan Compensation in the Fiscal Year 2015 Summary Compensation Table.

-- (2) We do not provide above-market or preferential earnings on contributions to our nonqualified deferred compensation plan, so these amounts were not reported in the Fiscal Year 2014 Summary Compensation Table. - (3) None of these amounts were previously reported as compensation to the applicable named executive officer, as all amounts were earned in fiscal year 2014 and were reported in the Fiscal Year 2014 Summary Compensation Table as noted above.
+(2) We do not provide above-market or preferential earnings on contributions to our nonqualified deferred compensation plan, so these amounts were not reported in the Fiscal Year 2015 Summary Compensation Table.

+- (3) None of these amounts were previously reported as compensation to the applicable named executive officer, as all amounts were earned in fiscal year 2014 and were reported in the Fiscal Year 2015 Summary Compensation Table as noted above. - (4) Mr. Barber participated in the Viasystems NQDC plan which the company (Viasystems) contributed 3% of earnings above the established compensation maximums.
+This plan will close in 2016 and result in a distribution to participants.